PZDuck/springboard/node-js-exercises/node-express-2/bankly/bugs.md

-BUG #1 - authUser decoding token ignoring signature instead of verifying it against SECRET_KEY
+BUG #1 - authUser decodes token ignoring signature instead of verifying it against SECRET_KEY

 BUG #2 - requireLogin middleware returns error in catch block instead of ignoring it